ionos-cloud/sdk-java/docs/README.md

 [![Gitter](https://img.shields.io/gitter/room/ionos-cloud/sdk-general)](https://gitter.im/ionos-cloud/sdk-general) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.ionoscloud/ionos-cloud-sdk/badge.svg?style=plastic)](https://mvnrepository.com/artifact/com.ionoscloud/ionos-cloud-sdk)

-**NOTE:
-_Please consider using SDK Java v6 releases that are using IONOS Cloud API Version 6, the latest stable API version.
-New features and improvements will be integrated in IONOS Cloud API Version 6._**
+**IMPORTANT NOTE**:

+The Java SDK v5 is deprecated and no longer maintained.
+Please upgrade to v6, which uses the latest stable API version.

+The Java SDK **v5 will reach End of Life by September 30, 2023**.
+After this date, the v5 API will not be accessible.
+If you require any assistance, please contact our support team.

+---

 ## Overview